 When will Apple Park be finished?

 Construction is scheduled to be finished by the end of 2017, but the large-scale building work is mostly done.
 There's still plenty of exterior landscaping to be done, however.
 Jump down to the section of this article where we post aerial drone videos to see the latest progress.
+The latest video includes footage of the new Steve Jobs Theatre.

 Since April 2017, the 175-acre campus has reportedly been welcoming employees, but it's set to take more than six months to move all 12,000 employees into the new site, and some construction will continue over the summer even as employees move in.